RijulSitpure/ContextCast/README.md

-This updated README is designed to look elite on your GitHub profile.
-I've added a **Architecture Diagram** section and polished the formatting to highlight the "Full-Stack" nature of the project.

----

 # 🎙️ ContextCast AI: Multimodal RAG-to-Video Pipeline

 **ContextCast** is an end-to-end AI platform that transforms complex PDF documents into high-fidelity, 2-minute video podcasts.
 By orchestrating a sophisticated **RAG (Retrieval-Augmented Generation)** pipeline, the system generates technical debates between AI host personas, synthesized with neural voices and dynamic generative visuals.